estebanmunchjones2019/react-hooks-article/readme.md

 const ProductItem = props => {

-  // we're just interested in dispatching and action, not in reading the state 👇 const dispatch = useStore()[1];
+  // we're just interested in dispatching an action, not in reading the state 👇 const dispatch = useStore()[1];